 Image: Halibut, cuttlefish sauce, fennel and sunchokes.

-Current Status: The long outdoor seating area is now open.
+Current Status: The long outdoor seating area is now open plus the dining room.
 Take-out and delivery continues.

 Before Times Review: